libopenstorage/stork/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/portworx/torpedo)](https://goreportcard.com/report/github.com/portworx/torpedo)

-Torpedo is a test suite to qualify storage providers for stateful containers running in a cluster.
-It tests various scenarios that applications encounter when running in Linux containers and deployed via schedulers such as Marathon, Kubernetes or Swarm.
+Torpedo is a test suite to qualify storage providers for stateful containers running in a distributed environment.
+It tests various scenarios that applications encounter when running in Linux containers and deployed via schedulers such as Kubernetes, Marathon or Swarm.

 ## CSI
 CSI is a specification for Linux Container Storage Interfaces.
 It defines the control plane interraction between a cloud native scheduler such as Kubernetes, and a cloud native storage provider.
 The specification is available [here](https://github.com/container-storage-interface/spec/blob/master/spec.md).

-The Torpedo test suite natively supports the CSI specification for external volume support into Mesosphere and Kubernetes.
+The Torpedo test suite natively supports the CSI specification for external volume support into Kubernetes and Mesosphere.
 It operates as a CSI enabled orchestrator (scheduler) to communicate with external storage providers that support CSI.

-This document covers the various scheduler-storage integration points that are being addressed by the CSI specification (https://docs.google.com/document/d/1JMNVNP-ZHz8cGlnqckOnpJmHF-DNY7IYP-Di7iuVhQI/edit#) and how external volume providers like Portworx are able to support CSI with DVDI today.
+Torpedo tests cover the various scheduler-storage integration points that are being addressed by the CSI specification (https://docs.google.com/document/d/1JMNVNP-ZHz8cGlnqckOnpJmHF-DNY7IYP-Di7iuVhQI/edit#) and how external volume providers like Portworx are able to support production level operational scenarios when it comes to storage, server, software or network failures.

 ### Legacy support
-Since CSI is currently still work in progress, so most schedulers provide external volume support to Mesosphere or Kubernetes via DVDI or Kubernetes native driver interface.
+Since CSI is currently still work in progress, most schedulers provide external volume support to Mesosphere or Kubernetes via DVDI or the Kubernetes native driver interface.

-Docker volume driver interface (DVDI) provides the control path operations to create, mount, unmount and eventually delete an external volume.
+Docker volume driver interface (DVDI) provides the control path operations to create, mount, unmount and eventually delete an external volume and is documented [here](https://docs.docker.com/engine/extend/plugins_volume/).

-The core interaction between the Docker runtime and the Portworx endpoint are documented here: https://github.com/portworx/px-docs/blob/gh-pages/scheduler/docker/volume_plugin.md

-Torpedo can also work with schedulers that still use the Docker volume driver interface.
+In order to support legacy storage drivers, Torpedo can also work with schedulers that still use the Docker volume driver interface.

 ## Scenarios to Consider when Deploying Stateful Applications
 Deploying ephemeral applications require less consideration when compared to stateful applications.
 When running stateful applications in production, administrators should take into account various runtime scenarios that may occur and chose an external storage provider that is capable of dealing with these situations.
 Examples of these scenarios are: